NNPDF/nnpdf/doc/validphys2/guide.md

 Web server
 ----------

-Instead of using `apache` we are using `nginx` as a lightware and simpler web server engine.
+We are using `nginx` as a lightware and simple web server engine.
 The `nginx` initial configuration depends on the linux distribution in use.
-Usually debian packages provide a ready-to-go version where the `/etc/nginx/nginx.conf` is already set to work with server blocks (subdomain).
+Usually debian packages provide a ready-to-go version where the `/etc/nginx/nginx.conf` is already set to work with server blocks (subdomains).

 Other distributions like CentOS7 requires more gymnastics, here some tricks: